wgdsoc/constitution/constitution.md

 4.4.5.a The Careers Officer should work alongside the careers contacts on campus to organise an event promoting careers in the Games Industry once a year;
 4.4.5.b The Careers Officer should liaise with contacts in the Games Industry to keep up to date with careers being offered by those contacts;
 4.4.5.c The Careers Officer should work alongside the Media Officer to ensure members are informed about the roles that are available in the Games Industry.

+4.4.6 Teaching Coordinator
+4.4.6.a The Teaching Coordinator is responsible for planning the topics to be covered in the regular teaching sessions.
+4.4.6.b The Teaching Coordinator should work alongside the Secretary and Media Officer to communicate the plan for the teaching sessions.
+4.4.6.c The Teaching Coordinator should conduct the majority of the teaching sessions.
+4.4.6.d In the event that the Teaching Coordinator is unable to lead a teaching session, they are responsible for distributing all relevant resources to allow another society member to lead the session.

 4.5 – Committee Roles
 4.5.1 – Committee Roles are intended to support the Executive Committee (Core Officers plus Additional Officers).